-Skiing at Lake Louise is always an amazing experience but when the Ice Magic Festival is in town, the experience becomes, we’ll, magical.
+Skiing at Lake Louise is always an amazing experience but when the Ice Magic Festival is in town, the experience becomes, well, magical.

-It was now 9:30 AM and we decided to take off the skates and head down to the ski resort to get a full day of skiing in.
+After about an hour, we decided to take off the skates and head down to the ski resort to get a full day of skiing in.
 20 minutes later, we were at the resort, looking up at the runs that we were about to ski down.

 I love Lake Louise.
 The lake, the ski resort, the scenery – all of it is intense in beauty.
-Lake Louise Ski Resort is known as having the most beautiful scenery of any ski resort in the world.
+In fact, Lake Louise Ski Resort is known as having the most beautiful scenery of any ski resort in the world.
 It’s also world-class with over 145 runs for skiers and boarders to delight in.